 Marie Jo Bra Styling

 Finding your size and fit is great, but how do you know what style to go for?
-Different styles are better for different boob shapes (find out more about your breast shapes), and if you're wearing the wrong style for your shape, you're still not wearing the right bra.
+Different styles are better for different boob shapes and if you're wearing the wrong style for your shape, you're still not wearing the right bra.

 Marie Jo has a huge variety of bra styles, so it’s always good to know what you should look for.
 Start by considering if you want padded or non-padded, then focus on the style.

 You might see the term ‘pre-formed’ floating around, and you might wonder what a pre-formed bra is.
 Well, pre-formed is just another way of saying padded bra, so it’s nothing to be confused about.
 Here’s the difference between padded and non-padded Marie Jo bras:

 Once you’ve decided on that, it’s time for styles.
 Here’s what you need to know about Marie Jo’s most popular bra styles.

 - Balcony: a revealing style with a straight neckline, far-set straps and slightly higher underwire.
 Perfect for volume, fullness and lift.